esrivas17/gacos_correction_for_GMTSAR/README.md

 GACOS_correction.csh and operation.csh are used to correct a stack of interferograms in a time series process

+ADDITIONALLY, since I was not very sure about the corrections applied to the unwrapped or wrapped phase.
+I added a new branch were the corrections are applied to the unwrap.grd files

 Feel free to use and edit the code if needed

 References: